Tuscany Wine Tours FAQ

 Also estates are not conveniently lined up along a fast highway.
 Tuscany is a vast hilly area of slow winding roads, and wineries are scattered.
 It can and does take time to get from one to the other and my tours aren’t “just” about wine.
 We will be travelling through one of the world’s most beautiful rural areas, and you’ll surely want to do some sightseeing and take a few photos.
 Consequently I will make a number of stops, and give you ample time to do this, but of course this will take up part of our day.

 I’ve chosen wineries that differ in size and style.
 One will be of medium size, while the other will be a smaller family estate.
 Though they are “just two,” I assure you a representative experience of both Chianti and Super Tuscan wines.
-I care to add that all Chianti wines are made from minimum 80% of the Sangiovese grape varietal, so ultimately there aren’t huge differences from one winery to the other.
+I care to add that all Chianti wines are made from minimum 80% of the Sangiovese grape varietal, so ultimately the differences between one winery and the other are subtle not huge.
 I’ve selected my wineries carefully over the years, and I privilege those that offer quality wines at reasonable prices.
 My philosophy is; it’s not wise to pay too much, and neither to pay too little.

 Are there extras to pay on the day?